 This page used to be home to one of the most popular posts on my wellness blog.
-I recently decided to revamp it.
+In 2019 I decided to revamp it.
 Here’s why:

 I was excited about the medical medium way for a really long time.